SagiCohen8/SagiCohen8/README.md

 - 👋 Hi, I’m Sagi Cohen.
-- 👋 Currently working as a System Engineer.
+- 👋 Currently working as a System Engineer in Oasis Communication Technologies.
 - 👀 I’m interested in learning new technologies and programming languages.
-- 🌱 I’m currently learning and mastering python and android.
+- 🌱 I’m currently learning and mastering Python and Android.
-- 💞️ I’m looking to collaborate on developing a simple but intresting android game application.
+- 💞️ I’m looking to collaborate on developing a simple but interesting Android game application.
 - 📫 How to reach me:
 - LinkedIn: https://www.linkedin.com/in/sagi-cohen-a152289b/
 - Facebook: https://www.facebook.com/sagi.cohen.9847